gbaldeck/snabbdom-kotlin/README.md

 Propa uses the Kotlin Gradle plugin as well as the Kotlin-Frontend Gradle plugin.
 To see how it works look at the Propa `build.gradle` file (https://github.com/PropaFramework/Propa/blob/master/build.gradle).

-Propa is a frontend framework for the web written in Kotlin for Kotlin and is currently under development.
-It's meant to be to Kotlin what Vue, React, and Angular are to Javascript/Typescript.

-If you're interested in contributing to Propa feel free to send me an e-mail at gbaldeck@gmail.com.